archana1296/examples-from-doc/callcenter/README.md

 reqEnableGlobalSignIn	|Set to true if customer wants to opt for Global signin reqPrimaryInstanceName	|Source Connect Instance Name should be set here.
 This is used to support global resiliency feature reqSecondaryInstanceName	|Replica Connect Instance Name should be set here.
-This is used to support global resiliency feature
+This is used to support global resiliency feature reqSCVHealthCheckRole  |This is optional field required to run AWS Health Check reqSCVHealthCheckLambdaArn  |This is optional field required to run AWS Health Check in case of multiorg setup